FoalTS/foal/docs/api-section/graphql.md

 }
 ```

-> Alternatively, if you want to specify only specific files instead of using a glob pattern, you can use `schemaFromTypePaths`.
+> Alternatively, if you want to specify only specific files instead of using a glob pattern, you can call `schemaFromTypePaths`.
 > ```typescript
 > import { GraphQLController, schemaFromTypePaths } from '@foal/graphql';
 >